-InZinc Mining Ltd. (the "Company") was incorporated on October 24, 1997 under the laws of British Columbia and was continued under the Canada Business Corporations Act in June, 2002.
+InZinc Mining Ltd. (the "Company") was incorporated on October 24, 1997 under the laws of British Columbia and was continued under the Canada Business Corporations Act in June 2002.
 The Company's head office is at 912 - 1112 West Pender Street, P.O.
 Box 48268, Station Bentall Centre, Vancouver, BC, V7X 1A2.
 The Company is listed on the TSX Venture Exchange ("TSX-V") under the trading symbol IZN.V.

-The Company's principal business activities include the acquisition and exploration of mineral exploration and evaluation assets.
-Its current focus is on a mineral property domiciled in the United States.
-The Company has recently acquired an exploration and evaluation asset in Canada.
+The Company's principal business activities include the acquisition and exploration of mineral exploration and evaluation assets in the United States and Canada.
 The Company has not yet determined whether its exploration and evaluation assets contain ore reserves that are economically recoverable.
 The recoverability of the amounts shown for exploration and evaluation assets are dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete the development of those reserves and upon future profitable production.
 To date, the Company has not earned any revenues and is considered to be in the exploration stage.